My Course Policies

 If you’re livestreaming via Zoom, etc, I’m strongly requesting (but not requiring) the courtesy of turning your webcam on so I can see you.
 I am totally okay with you showing up in pajamas from home.
 I am totally okay with an appropriate, mutually respectful virtual background camouflaging your room/house, etc. The same mutual respect afforded in the classroom should also be afforded out of the classroom.
 Things feel a lot less “close” when I’m talking to black squares on the screen.

 As far as audio goes, please mute your mic if you’re not speaking .
-If you don’t want to verbally interrupt, use the reactions on Zoom (or a note on Slack) and I’ll call on you that way once I see it (which could be delayed).
+If you don’t want to verbally interrupt, use the reactions on Zoom and I’ll call on you that way once I see it (which could be delayed).

 Zoom of Twitter posts.
 Person 1 says "Zoom teaching is making me appreciate the aggressive nodders in my classes.
 When everyone's on mute it's so weird not to get verbal feedback."
 There's an Elmo gif.
 A person responds to the OP "I've always been grateful for the nodders.
 But now, in the Age of Zoom, I'm extra, super, and almost desperately grateful for the nodders."